CoolProp/CoolPlot/README.md

 ========

-This repository contain code for a Python module to create property plots for engineering thermodynamics applications using CoolProp.
+This repository contain code for a Python module to create property plots for engineering thermodynamics applications using [CoolProp].

 It focusses on refrigeration and heat pumping applications and the enthalpy- pressure diagrams (logp,h) are considered to be more mature than others.